Anna Lugger, Director of Content at Sensu

 The advantages of cloud include efficiency, flexibility, and the ability to scale up and down.
 By relying on a mix of public, private, and hybrid cloud, companies of all sizes can manage costs and meet rapidly changing business needs.
 Yet, while multi-cloud strategy brings agility and scale, it also introduces challenges like siloed data sources, fragmented toolsets, and increased security threats (to name a few).
 An enterprise’s ability to realize the benefits of cloud while managing its challenges remains a balancing act.

-To thrive in a cloud-based world, you need a unified monitoring solution that helps you handle all of the moving pieces by giving you full visibility into your infrastructure, from bare metal to Kubernetes.
-In this post, we’ll cover best practices for multi-cloud monitoring that work equally well with legacy as well as emerging technology — and turn security into a core competency that helps move your business forward.
+To thrive in a cloud-based world, you need unified cloud monitoring solutions that help you handle all of the moving pieces by giving you full visibility into your infrastructure, from bare metal to Kubernetes.
+In this post, we’ll cover could monitoring best practices for multi-cloud monitoring that work equally well with legacy as well as emerging technology — and turn security into a core competency that helps move your business forward.

 Best Practices for Multi-Cloud Monitoring

 It’s harder than ever to have complete visibility across multi-cloud, multi-generational environments — and harder still when you introduce ephemeral infrastructure platforms such as Kubernetes.
 Cloud Monitoring best practices include establishing a unified environment for cloud monitoring.

 Look for a monitoring solution that gives you a unified monitoring environment — across all of your servers, containers, services, applications, functions, and connected devices.
 By gaining a holistic picture of what you have, you’re far better positioned to detect and correct problems and avoid costly downtime by devising the best possible cloud monitoring strategy.

 Too often security and performance data are siloed, which undermines the significance of security in the overall health of your entire infrastructure.